-The draft strategy proposes a sustainable network of mountain bike trails on the Illawarra escarpment and provides a basis for engagement with Aboriginal people and the broader community about the proposal.
+The draft strategy proposed a sustainable network of mountain bike trails on the Illawarra escarpment and provided a basis for engagement with Aboriginal people and the broader community about the proposal.

 The primary emphasis of the strategy is safe sustainable recreation for a broad range of riders.
 It identifies a total potential mountain bike trail network of 82 kilometres on the escarpment.
 Trails have been prioritised for implementation in 3 stages, with up to 37 kilometres proposed for short-term construction.